Tenjin25/MarginofVictory/NCRealignment/NC_Case_Study.md

 **Narrative Note:**
 - *NC-09 is a reliably Republican district, anchored by the deep-red base in Randolph County—one of the most Republican counties in the South—and reinforced by strong GOP margins in Moore, Scotland, and the fast-growing exurban corridors of Chatham and Lee.
 The district’s political identity is shaped by a mix of rural, suburban, and military communities, but the overwhelming Republican vote in Randolph, Moore’s affluent suburbs and golf communities, and the conservative small towns of Scotland and Richmond ensure a solid GOP advantage.
 The recent development of the Liberty Megasite in Randolph is expected to further accelerate economic and population growth, likely reinforcing the county’s Republican tilt.
 While military and minority precincts in Cumberland, Hoke, and Lee provide pockets of Democratic support—especially near Fort Bragg and in urban Fayetteville—these are consistently outweighed by the GOP’s dominance in the rest of the district.
 The result is a district where Republican candidates routinely win by comfortable margins, and where demographic and economic trends continue to favor the GOP, making NC-09 a cornerstone of the party’s statewide coalition rather than a true battleground.*

+**Key Takeaways**
+- NC-09 is anchored by Randolph County, one of the most Republican counties in the South, shaping the district’s deep-red identity.
+- Republican margins are consistently strong, with only isolated Democratic strength in military and minority-heavy precincts.
+- The district’s mix of exurban, military, and rural communities makes it a bellwether for statewide trends, but fundamentals remain Republican.
+- Suburban growth and economic development reinforce the GOP base, making the district reliably red.

 ## Trends in NC-10 (Western Foothills / NW Gaston / Cleveland County)

 **Summary:**